NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Share Rage.md

 * * *

 You stoke an ally's fury.
-While you are raging, one willing creature within 30 feet gains the effects of the [[Actions/Rage|Rage]] action, except it can still use concentrate actions.
+While you are raging, one willing creature within 30 feet gains the effects of the Rage action, except it can still use concentrate actions.
+It doesn't get any added benefits from your instinct, feats, or the like.

 [[Feat_Feature Effects/Effect_ Share Rage|Effect: Share Rage]]

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*